EmpowerTours/example-directory-structure/products.md

 - **Positive Community Impact:** Responsible tourism practices ensure that tourism benefits the local community.
 - **Environmental Conservation:** Minimizing the ecological footprint of travel, contributing to environmental preservation.

-EmpowerTour Thailand's products and services are designed to go beyond traditional tourism, offering travelers enriching experiences while leaving a positive impact on the communities they visit.
+EmpowerTours Thailand's products and services are designed to go beyond traditional tourism, offering travelers enriching experiences while leaving a positive impact on the communities they visit.
 With a focus on innovation, cultural immersion, and responsible tourism, our offerings redefine the travel experience for a more connected and empowered global community.